altocodenl/tagaway/readme.md

 `State.uploadFolder`: `undefined|boolean`.
 If `true`, the input for uploading files will upload entire directories instead.
 `State.lastClick`: `undefined|{id: PICID, time: INT}`, marks the last picture clicked and the time when it happened, to implement the folllowing: picture selection, picture selection by range, opening canvas view.
 `State.lastScroll`: `undefined|{y: INT, time: INT}`, marks the time of the last scroll, and the last Y position of the window (`window.scrollY`).
+`State.canvas`: `undefined|PIC`, if not undefined contains the picture object that's being shown on the canvas.
+`State.showPictureInfo`: `undefined|boolean`, if truthy, picture information is shown on the canvas.

 `Data.pics`: `[...]`; comes from `body.pics` from `POST /query`.
 A `selected` boolean can be added to denote selection of the picture.
 `Data.years`: `[...]`; comes from `body.years` from `POST /query`.